-CRIME STORY is a digital forum where criminal justice and storytelling meet.
-We aim to appeal to justice and crime story addicts who crave material that is BOTH smart and serious-minded AND engaging and entertaining.
+As a digital forum where criminal justice and storytelling meet, Crime Story Media aims to appeal to true crime fans who crave material that is engaging and entertaining while also smart and serious-minded.

 Through print and mixed-media reporting, expert commentary and podcast series, we will present stories about crimes and trials that compellingly explore the functions (and dysfunctions) of the US criminal justice system.
 We will analyze the intentions, biases and effectiveness of current crime narratives in the way they are commonly presented.

 This is a daily aggregation of Internet links to the best, most provocative stories on crime and criminal justice available online.

 THE JOURNAL is the editorial section of the CRIME STORY site.
 Our editorial content consists of three sub-sections…

 Where our journalists report on the Los Angeles criminal justice system – stories that explore the human element of criminal justice in the City of Angels.
 In the spirit of the New Journalism as defined by Tom Wolfe, the reporting here will be vigorous, empathic and intensely personal.
 Factual, always.
 Detached, never.